Adrian Peterson: Legal issues

-On September 12, 2014, Peterson was indicted by a Montgomery County, Texas, grand jury on charges of reckless or negligent injury to a child, after he had used a wooden implement to discipline his 4-year-old son in Spring, Texas, in May.
+On September 12, 2014, Peterson was indicted by a Montgomery County, Texas, grand jury on charges of reckless or negligent injury to a child, after he had used a wooden implement to injure his 4-year-old son in Spring, Texas, in May.
 The prosecution in the case alleged that Peterson used a tree branch to beat his son repeatedly on his back, buttocks, genitals, ankles, and legs.
 Peterson described the implement as a "switch", a form of punishment that was used on Peterson in his own childhood.
 Photos posted on TMZ.com showed his son's legs with slash-like wounds.
 Peterson was subsequently deactivated for one game by the Vikings.
+Furthermore, he was placed on the commissioner’s exempt list for the remainder of the season.

 On November 4, 2014, Peterson pleaded no contest to the misdemeanor charge of recklessly assaulting his son.
 He avoided a jail sentence after reaching a plea agreement.
 Peterson was put on probation and also fined $4,000.
 He was also ordered to undergo 80 hours of community service.
 Peterson was suspended by the NFL.
 His 2014 season was over after arbitrator Shyam Das ruled in favor of the NFL on November 18, 2014, saying, "the league can keep Adrian Peterson on the commissioner's exempt list," effectively terminating any possibility the Minnesota Vikings running back would play again that season.

 In December 2014, Harold Henderson, the NFL-appointed arbitrator for Peterson's appeal affirmed Peterson's unpaid suspension until at least spring 2015.
 However, the NFL Players Association said it was "considering immediate legal remedies" to the decision.
 On August 4, 2016, ESPN reported that the NFL won an appeal in a case against Peterson, reversing a ruling which had overturned Peterson's suspension and fine.
 In 2018, Peterson admitted that he was still using a belt to discipline his son.

 In 2018, Peterson was ordered to repay a Minnesota bank for defaulting on a 2016 loan.
 In July 2019, a Maryland state judge ordered him to pay another creditor $2.4 million.